 Author and Speaker

+Janie Hampton is the author of fifteen books including social history, biography, fiction and text books and is a well-known and entertaining public speaker.
+She has worked as a journalist in Zimbabwe, Kenya, Congo and Uganda, travelling by canoe, bus, river-boat and steam-train.
 During the Year of the Artist in 2001, Janie was the first Arts Council sponsored writer-in-residence in a pub.
 Sitting in the Marsh Harrier in Oxford she encouraged over 80 writers with their plays, novels, poetry and books.
 She has run Writing from Life courses with Rory Maclean; and Alexander Masters for The Arvon Foundation.

 Television and Radio

-Janie was programme consultant for the BBC2 documentary about the life of Joyce Grenfell, 'Comedy with Breeding'; and advised on many television programmes about the Olympics.
-Radio work has included interviews on Radio 4's 'Today'; producing, writing and presenting features for the BBC World Service, Radio 3 and Radio 4.
+Janie was programme consultant for the BBC2 documentary about the life of Joyce Grenfell, Comedy with Breeding; and BBC4 documentary about the first 100 years of Brownies.
+Radio work has included interviews on Radio 4's Today and The Food programme.
+Janie has also produced, written and presented features for the BBC World Service, Radio 3 and Radio 4.